aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     _Middleware handling short-circuit exceptions_
     </center>

+#### Configurable middlewares

+!!! todo "Explain how to create a middleware that accepts configuration with `BaseMiddlewareHandler`"

 #### Being a good citizen

 Middlewares can add subtle improvements to request/response processing, but also add significant complexity if you're not careful.